Travel doesn’t have to be expensive!

 Cappadocia has one of the most unique landscapes in the world, filled with caves and cone-chapped rock formations known as “fairy chimneys.”

 Ephesus is one of many incredible architectural sights in Turkey.
-Exploring Ephesus, and any other architectural sights in Turkey will allow you to travel through time back to the Ancient World.
+Exploring Ephesus, and many other destinations in the country will allow you to travel through time back to the Ancient World.

 This Baltic country is known for its lovely cities, exciting nightlife, and beautiful, untouched forests and national parks.

-For more of an idea of what to expect, read our guide on the best things to do in Estonia.
+For an idea of what to expect in this incredible destination, read our guide on the best things to do in Estonia...

 Spending $35/day in Estonia, you can sleep in dorms, eat a mix of cooked and local meals, wander the cities and explore the national parks.